Roy Rogers (basketball): Coaching career

 Rogers began his coaching career as an assistant with the Huntsville Flight of the NBA Development League in the 2004–05 season.
 He joined the Tulsa 66ers for the 2005–06 season and then spent the next two seasons with the Austin Toros.

 Rogers began his NBA coaching career as an assistant coach for the New Jersey Nets in 2008.
 On August 3, 2010, he became a scout for the Nets.
 Shortly after, he left for the Boston Celtics.
 In 2013, he joined Jason Kidd's coaching staff on the Brooklyn Nets.
 The next season, he joined the Washington Wizards coaching staff.

 On June 1, 2016, Rogers became an assistant coach for the Houston Rockets.
 On May 24, 2019, Rogers and the Rockets mutually agreed to part ways following a 4–2 loss to the Golden State Warriors for the fourth time in five years.
 This parting of ways also came after the firing of Jeff Bzdelik, another assistant coach for Houston.

-On June 3, 2019, Rogers and the Chicago Bulls agreed to a three-year deal as an assistant coach.
-On October 12, 2020, the organization announced Rogers would not return to the coaching staff under newly-hired head coach Billy Donovan.
+On July 3, 2019, Rogers was hired by the Chicago Bulls as an assistant coach.
+On October 12, 2020, the organization announced Rogers would not return to the coaching staff under newly hired head coach Billy Donovan.

 On November 16, 2020, Rogers was hired as an assistant coach for the Los Angeles Clippers under head coach Tyronn Lue.

 On August 2, 2021, Rogers was hired as an assistant coach by the Portland Trail Blazers of the National Basketball Association (NBA).
+On April 30, 2025, Rogers and the Trail Blazers parted ways.